 ABOUT KNEADING KNOWLEDGE

-In May 2020, the Arts & Humanities Research Institute (AHRI) worked in collaboration with the charity Migrateful on the project Breaking Bread, providing King’s staff with the opportunity to participate in four online cookery classes that were led by refugees, asylum seeker and migrants.
+In May 2020, the Arts & Humanities Research Institute (AHRI) worked in collaboration with the charity Migrateful on the project Breaking Bread, providing King’s staff with the opportunity to participate in four online cookery classes that were led by refugees, asylum seeker, and migrants.
 Kneading Knowledge builds on the success and positive feedback from this project.

-Migrateful supports asylum seekers, refugees and vulnerable migrants on their journey to employment, independence and integration into the community by offering cookery classes where migrant chefs share their native cuisine, culture and stories.
+Migrateful supports asylum seekers, refugees and vulnerable migrants on their journey to employment, independence, and integration into the community by offering cookery classes where migrant chefs share their native cuisine, culture, and stories.
 The hope through doing this is to break down prejudice among the public and to foster greater intercultural understanding.

 Kneading Knowledge provides the Arts and Humanities at King’s with an innovative model for socially engaged research that includes a service provision and that links to teaching interactivity.
-Migrateful has facilitated a further eight virtual cookery classes for KCL students, staff, and members of the public which were observed by researchers and work is now underway to develop research further through follow-up interviews.
+Migrateful has facilitated a further eight virtual cookery classes for KCL students, staff, and members of the public which were observed by researchers and work is now underway to develop the research further through follow-up interviews.